ESR-NZ/Training/Advanced_Genomics_Workshop/Week_01/README.md

 ```

 #### Listing files in a directory
-To list files in a directory, you can use the `ls` command.
+To list files in a directory, you can use the `ls` command (list).
 By default, it will list the files and directories in your current working directory.
 Here are a couple of useful variations of the `ls` command:

 ```bash
 # List all the files and directories in the current working directory